-Just like talking to a person, when you talk to a machine, you need to know its language.
-And I don’t mean English, Portuguese, or any of these languages.
-You need to know programming languages, especially for programmable logic controllers (PLCs).
+Just like talking to a person, when we talk to a machine, we need to know its language.
+We need to know programming languages, especially for programmable logic controllers (PLCs).
 And just like ours, there a quite a few out there.

 Just like assembly, IL consists of many lines of codes, one line for exactly one operation.
 These operations can have three modifiers.
 The “N” modifier negates the result, “C” makes it conditional and “(” delays it.
-This list of operators and modifiers will give you an idea of what you can do.
+This list of operators and modifiers will give us an idea of what we can do.

-As a low-level language, IL will execute much faster and take less space in your storage than a graphical language like ladder and function block.
-And as a pure text-based language, you won’t have tabs to click or anything.
+As a low-level language, IL will execute much faster and take less space in the storage than a graphical language like ladder and function block.
+And as a pure text-based language, we won’t have tabs to click or anything.
 No mouse required, which can make programming even faster.
-You can display and edit it in handheld programming units without the need for software or laptop.
+We can display and edit it in handheld programming units without the need for software or laptop.

 However, IL has weak semantics and no code structure.
 If a messy person writes a code, another person may have trouble reading it.
 The lack of visual structure can also make it hard to tell what the program should do or why it doesn’t do what it should.
 And complex computations can be hard to set up.

 This simple approach makes it a piece of cake to use LD.
-You just need a basic outline of input and output signals to start coding.
-You can also organize a ladder program into folders or subprograms, which allows easy segmentation.
+We just need a basic outline of input and output signals to start coding.
+We can also organize a ladder program into folders or subprograms, which allows easy segmentation.

 LaD works great for simple applications, like on digital inputs which check for various conditions and set outputs accordingly.
-You can also work up timers, counters, comparisons, and other basic functions.
-However, if you need complex functions such as trigonometry and data analysis, then you might get stuck.
+We can also work up timers, counters, comparisons, and other basic functions.
+However, if we need complex functions such as trigonometry and data analysis, then we might get stuck.
 And the bigger the program gets, the more challenging to read and interpret it gets.

 Here you can see a simple ladder diagram program.